timseidel/flydata/README.md

 to gain hands-on experience with our coding style, aligning with our mission to be "Your Co-Pilot in Data-Driven Decisions."

-The ultimate goal of this exercise is to enhance and complete a Markdown document that showcases Flydata's capabilities to potential clients.
+The ultimate goal is to enhance and complete a Markdown document that showcases Flydata's capabilities to potential clients.
 You'll begin by cloning the GitHub repository at https://github.com/timseidel/flydata/ into your RStudio instance.
 Within this repository, you'll find a "data" folder